 - Students must complete 84 credits in order to graduate. - Students must complete four upper-level semesters as a full-time student and maintain a minimum GPA of 2.40. - Students must complete a mandatory class in Advanced Legal Research (ALR). - Students must take a standalone class in legal ethics.
 Current offerings are: Professional Responsibility, Ethics in Litigation or Ethics for the Business Attorney.
-Students are only permitted to take 1 of the 3 Ethics courses. - Students must complete at least 5 of the following 13 courses to complete the core course requirement: - o Administrative Law - Comparative Law - Conflicts of Law (On the UBE essay day only) - o Constitutional Law II (On the UBE essay and multiple choice days) - Corporations (On the UBE essay day only) - o Criminal Procedure (On the UBE essay and multiple choice days) - Evidence (On the UBE essay and multiple choice days) - o Family Law (On the UBE essay day only) - Federal Courts - Federal Taxation - o International Law - o Jurisprudence - Trusts and Estates (On the UBE essay day only)
+Students are only permitted to take 1 of the 3 Ethics courses. - Students must complete at least 5 of the following 13 courses to complete the core course requirement: - o Administrative Law - Comparative Law - Conflicts of Law (On the UBE essay day only) - Constitutional Law II (On the UBE essay and multiple choice days) - Corporations (On the UBE essay day only) - o Criminal Procedure (On the UBE essay and multiple choice days) - Evidence (On the UBE essay and multiple choice days) - o Family Law (On the UBE essay day only) - o Federal Courts - o Federal Taxation - o International Law - o Jurisprudence - o Trusts and Estates (On the UBE essay day only)

-Students with a 1L GPA of 2.99 or lower must complete at least four (4) of the following courses during their 2L and 3L years: Constitutional Law II, Evidence, Criminal Procedure, Corporations, Trusts & Estates, and Family Law.
-In addition, students with a 1L GPA of 2.99 or lower must take Remedies and the Law (2L year - Fall Semester) and Legal Analytic Methods (3L year - Spring Semester).
-Students will be directly contacted regarding these requirements.
+3L students who had a 1L GPA of 2.99 or lower must complete at least four (4) of the following courses during their 2L and 3L years: Constitutional Law II, Evidence, Criminal Procedure, Corporations, Trusts & Estates, and Family Law.
+They will also be required to take Legal Analytic Methods in the Spring of their 3L year.